EMCampbell01/SafeStudyApp-BackEndPrototype/README.md

 This repository contains a prototype to demo the back-end functionality of the SafeStudyApp

-The front-end app gui was developed seperatly and can be found here:adel2924/StudyAppHackathon
+The front-end app gui was developed seperatly and can be found here: adel2924/StudyAppHackathon